quarkiverse/quarkus-itext/README.md

 > The main purpose of this extension is to make iText/OpenPDF work in a native executable built with GraalVM/Mandrel.

 > [!IMPORTANT]
-> You should use OpenPDF first as its modern and supports modern encryped PDF's.
-You should only use the legacy iText version if for some reason OpenPDF does not work for you.
+> Consider using OpenPDF first, as it is modern and supports encrypted PDFs.
+Only resort to the legacy iText version if OpenPDF doesn't meet your needs.

 ## Getting started